BennyBellier/Slang/README.md

 # Slang
   Simplify the way you manage your project tree and your makefile with this simple script, at any time.
+And link it to a git repository.

 ### Contact Info
   > @BennyBellier